IteratedLM/2023_12_ailm/code/README.txt

 FIGURE 1-3: these are introduction figures, there is no code with them

-FIGURE 4:
+FIGURE 5
 ABC - this is the old FIGURE 4 ABC and are in fig4abc DEF - old FIGURE 7 ABC
 GHI - old FIGURE 7 DEF
-so D-I are all in the folder fig789 bwhere they are called fig7abc and fig7def. it is now labelled "fig:ailmGood"
+so D-I are all in the folder fig789 where they are called fig7abc and fig7def. it is now labelled "fig:ailmGood"

+FIGURE 6ABC 6D  and 6EFG
+again, these are in fig789, mv the relevant ailm.csv file in from the results_fig8abc and results_fig8efg; same for 6d but using the longPlot.jl programme

+FIGURE 7
+used to figure 9 use the results_fig9abc and results_fig9def ailm.csv files

+FIGURE 8
+this is what used to be FIGURE 10 and is in fig10.
+The old figure didn't have the pink line in the "b" panel, this is what plot_with_sd.jl does, in the end it doesn't involve an sd of course.

+FIGURE 9
+used to be FIGURE 11 so in fig11

 FIGURE S0:
 This is the old FIGURE 5 and is in fig5

+FIGURE :
+This used to FIGURE S1

+FIGURE 12DEF:
+This is also in fig4abc for some reason

+FIGURE 12ABC:
+This uses the code in fig789, just copy ailm.csv from the relevant results folder